 Importing a Blueprint sample project is a good way to become familiar with Blueprint and various customization capabilities that it offers.
 In addition to importing a sample project, you can also import Blueprint projects that have been exported from Blueprint or migrated from RC2010.

 To import a sample Blueprint project:

-1. Download the sample project template from the Blueprint 6.1 web page.
+1. Download the Sample Wyngs Airways Project from the Blueprint 8.3 help home page.

 Note: Blueprint projects (including sample projects) are stored in a .zip file.